 I understand that the control isn’t amazing due to being medium flexible which can make it feel inconsistent at times.
 Drop shots can be tricky and require extra control, especially during longer playing sessions.

-Finally, I wanted to end with an outlier that’s worth a look.
-As you’ve guessed, it’s the new edition of Astrox 77-series which is technically head heavy, but just a tad.
+Finally, I thought it would be fun to end with a joker.
+As you’ve guessed, it’s the new edition of the Astrox 77-series which is technically head-heavy, but just a tad.

-The Tour and Pro models were sold out in shops near me, so I’ve only had the pleasure of playing with the cheapest of them, the Play-edition.
+The Tour and Pro models were sold out in shops near me, so I’ve only had the pleasure of reviewing and play-testing the Play-edition, the most affordable of them intended for beginners.

-The reason I’ve included it is that it feels almost like an even balanced racket and pretty great across the board.
-I found it easy to play with as I barely needed to adjust my technique except for backhand clears.
+The reason I’ve included it is that it feels somewhat similar to an even balanced racket and is pretty great across the board.
+I found it easy to play with as I barely needed to adjust my technique.

 These are the six attractive weapons if you’re looking for an even balanced badminton racket to help your game.
 Next, let’s look at which type of player and playing style tend to best suit this racket type.